Tr33mo/tr33motest.github.io/_posts/2019-09-06-slipupdate.md

 ---
 Spring has sprung and maintenance of slip sites through landcare work has begun.
 This allows access to the small trial sites of Vetiver and some quick photos.

-Site 1 in based in North Maleny on Bridge Creek and is a large landslip site that has continuing debris slides due to heavy rainfall and spring activity pushing on the soil.
-The hedges were cut and larger weeds were removed inside of the trial.
-A majority of the Vetiver plants are still growing in the mud and performing slower than the top rows in the better conditions.
+Site 1 is based in North Maleny on Bridge Creek and is a large landslip site that has continuing debris slides due to heavy rainfall and spring activity pushing on the soil.
+The hedges were cut and larger weeds were removed inside of the trial area.
+A majority of the Vetiver plants are still growing in the mud and performing slower than the top rows in the better/drier conditions.

 [![alt text](https://i.imgur.com/L2jQf9ql.jpg "Site 1")](https://u.teknik.io/deReA.jpg)